AlexShubin/ArchitechtureWorkshops/README.md

 ## Setup

-Setup the latest version of XCode from the AppStore.
+Setup Xcode 11.6 (should be the latest version from the App Store).
 Make sure you ran it at least once in order to install "Additional Components" (you'll be guided).